Love the show, Six, on The History Channel. Hate the money message.

 When he tells the guys, his mates see Buddha’s move to corporate America as a “sell out.”

 The money message here is ridiculous.

-Working in a high level position for any multi-nationals corporation, is far from a sell out.
+Working in a high-level position for any multi-national corporation is far from a sell-out.

 That said, go ahead and enjoy the show.
 Just be sure to ignore the negative money messages that appear to say, “Corporations = bad” and “Strategic career moves that involve lucrative compensation packages = sell out”

 Making such a move is not necessarily “leaving a brother behind.”

 In fact, a smart career move could simply be moving on to a new band of brothers (and sisters.)